OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/HystereticSM.rst

      - Label
      - Description
    * - defoDCR
-     - deformation Demand-Capacity Ratio on Envelope Points
+     - deformation DCR on Envelope Points
      - 7-component array with the ratio of the CURRENT strain to each of the envelope strain points (if positive: positive points, if negative: negative points)
    * - defoDCRMax
-     - Maximum-deformation Demand-Capacity Ratio on Envelope Points
+     - Maximum-deformation DCR on Envelope Points
      - 14-component array with the ratio of the MAXIMUM strain to each of the envelope strain points (emaxP/e1p,....emaxP/e7p,emaxN/e1n,...emaxN/e7n)

    * - defoLimitStates